steven-aj/steven-aj.github.io/src/content/singles/softer-transitions-between-light-and-dark-modes.md

 The above property permits transitions of `background-color` and the `color` of text with a duration of `four seconds`.

-You can declare this within the `:root` of a document if you need to standardize the transition across troublesome components.
+You can declare this within the `:root` of a document if you need to standardize the transition across various components.
 In your global stylesheet, migrate the transitions's property values to a custom property:

 ```css
 :root {